 When a student is admitted to the University, he/she does not receive a room automatically.
-Rooms may be reserved only by filing an application with the Department of Community Living.
+Rooms may be reserved only by filing out the housing application with the Department of Housing and Residence Life.
 Moreover, those who elect to live in residence halls are required to participate in a meal plan.
 Charges for living expenses, which are payable during registration, can be found in the Tuition and Expenses section of this Bulletin.
+The Office of Housing and Residence Life is overseen by the Director who has several support staff in place to assist with the daily operations.
+Staff includes one